Goodbye Promise: Production

 In April 2009 the film was among the first crop of indie features that flocked to crowdfunding - a relatively new concept at the time - to fund their film.
 Branin and Collins shot the film for about $500, and to complete post-production raised $16,203 on Kickstarter, which had launched just a few months earlier.

 The crew consisted of Branin, the actor or actors in the scene, and one camera operator.
 There was no production sound mixer, consequently 95% of the film had to undergo automated dialogue replacement (ADR) during the editing process.
 Increasing costs and mounting post-production setbacks caused Branin and Collins to shelve the film for months.

 The film was shot during the Summer of 2009, and because of actor's scheduling conflicts filmed only on weekends, from June until August.
 A portion of the film was shot during the 2009 California wildfires.
 During the shooting of the final sequence the fires were as close as a thousand yards away from the house at which they were filming in Sunland, California.
 The production crew was encouraged by neighbors and local authorities to evacuate.
 Branin and Collins decided to rush to incorporate the fires into the plot of the film in order to finish shooting before they had to cut camera and evacuate.

 There was no script, the filmmakers and actors worked off a one-page outline of the general plot created by Branin and Collins.
 All dialogue in the film was 100% improvised.
 The journey of the main character of Matt (Collins) was an amalgamation of Branin and Collins' real-life struggles to break out of "indie" Hollywood.
 There were no auditions.
 Casting consisted of Branin and Collins hand-selecting friends, basing each character in the film on the actual person who was playing them.

 Release

 Goodbye Promise premiered on June 1, 2012, at The Downtown Independent in Los Angeles.
-On August 13, 2012, using the platform Indiegogo, it became the first movie ever to be distributed online directly to its audience via a crowdfunding platform.
+It became the first movie ever to be distributed online directly to its audience via a crowdfunding platform.

 Goodbye Promise was made available for free on YouTube on February 1, 2013.

 Reception

 Gary W. Goldstein of the Los Angeles Times called Goodbye Promise a "richly emotional look at a failed actor's introspective last days in Hollywood."

-Film Producer Fred Roos: "On a micro budget David Branin and Gregor Collins created a perceptive and touching portrait of the lives of struggling actors working on the fringes of Hollywood."
+Frequent Francis Ford Coppola collaborator Fred Roos: "On a micro budget David Branin and Gregor Collins created a perceptive and touching portrait of the lives of struggling actors working on the fringes of Hollywood."

+Mark Bell of Film Threat: "A collection of thematically-connected scenes layered on top of one another, Goodbye Promise employs a unique narrative structure."

 Television Producer Elizabeth Yoffe called it "A story that is completely accurate both in its harsh quality and sense of continual possibility."